 You cannot reserve seats in this car, ensuring everyone has equal access to its peaceful atmosphere.

-To maintain a tranquil environment, all passengers must adhere to Quiet Car rules, typically located at the opposite end of the train from the café car.
+All passengers must adhere to Quiet Car rules to maintain a tranquil environment, typically at the opposite end of the train from the café car.

 If you have trouble finding it or have any questions, please consult the conductors for assistance.